-The word “spirituality” is loaded.
-Typically it suggests religion, which misses the mark.
+The word “spirituality” is problematic.
+Typically it suggests religion, or spookiness, or cult-like belief systems.
 While some religions can be spiritual, spirituality is NOT: religion, blind faith, belief in magic, mysticism, rules, or woo woo.
+There is actually something perfectly rational and reasonable here…

 Spirituality, in short, is embarking upon the never-ending journey to understand who you are and why you do everything you do.